What is vestibular disease?

 Vestibular disease is predominantly a non-surgical condition but some underlying causes of the disease may require a degree of surgical intervention.
 Either way, management vestibular disease requires a twofold treatment pathway:

 Dealing with the underlying cause (if possible)

 Management of peripheral vestibular disease underlying conditions can vary from medical intervention such as antibiotics or adjunctive surgical or radiotherapy treatment for example in neoplastic disease of the middle or inner ear whereby complete surgical resection of tumours can be difficult or has been unsuccessful.
 However, cats diagnosed with nasopharyngeal polyps usually require surgical intervention to remove the polyps.

 Management of central vestibular disease tends to involve medical management with antibiotics, corticosteroids, antifungal or antiepileptic medication.
 The specific underlying cause of the disease will determine which treatment is best for your pet.

 Providing supportive patient care

-Physiotherapy of Vestibular Disease and supportive therapy are the most important considerations in rehabilitation of vestibular disease (peripheral or central).
-During your pets hospitalisation period supportive nursing care will be provided by a multidisciplinary team of neurology clinicians, patient care team, chartered physiotherapists and Hydrotherapists.
+Physiotherapy of vestibular disease and supportive therapy are the most important considerations in the rehabilitation of vestibular disease (peripheral or central).
+During your pet’s hospitalisation period, supportive nursing care will be provided by a multidisciplinary team of neurology clinicians, patient care team, chartered physiotherapists and hydrotherapists.
 Your dog will be assessed by our specialist team of chartered physiotherapists and they will design and begin a physiotherapy and rehabilitation programme specifically for your dog to help them get back on their feet.
 Physiotherapy plays a vital part in the treatment of patients with vestibular disease since inactivity and recumbency results in decreased joint movement, stiffness and muscle weakness and contracture which all hinder a smooth road to recovery.